-Having taken care of this side of the business, an Australian betting site needs to consider all the usual points that attract betting customers.
+Having taken care of this side of the business, an Australian online bookmaker needs to consider all the usual points that attract punters.
 These will include a strong welcome bonus and a range of ongoing promos, great customer service and excellent prices across the sporting markets.

 History of Australian Betting Sites

 Australia’s first ever licensed casino came with the building of West Point as recently as 1973.
 This was relatively isolated out on the Island of Tasmania and even if we fast forward over 40 years, there remain only 12 licensed establishments in what is a vast country.

 The government have always been reluctant to grant licenses and have been largely opposed to those famous ‘pokies’ but as only small stakes are involved with that type of machine, they have been tolerated over the years.